jerryhopper/bidentify-client/README.md

 -d or --directory : *Specify a custom directory to scan.*

-Results will be written to a file called 'found.txt' in the specified directory
+Results will be written to a file called 'found.txt' in the specified -or current working directory

 ## bidentify update